 Looking for a book to add to your middle school curriculum that will spark meaningful conversation about racism, especially in schools and sports?
 Black Brother, Black Brother, by Jewell Parker Rhodes, could be it.
 Read it with… Jerry Craft’s New Kid to compare microagressions and overt racism, and open readers’ eyes to look more critically […]

-Image via Brave and Kind Books My September and October anti-racist read was Me and White Supremacy: Combat Racism, Change the World, and Become a Good Ancestor, by Laya F. Saad.
+Image via Brave and Kind Books My September and October anti-racist read was Me and White Supremacy: Combat Racism, Change the World, and Become a Good Ancestor, by Layla F. Saad.
 In September, I experienced this book via audiobook, which the author read herself.
 In October, I purchased a hard copy from my local bookstore, […]

 September 28-October 2 is Banned Books Week.
 Buckle up, because – surprise! – I have some feelings about censorship.
 Librarian Mike Rawls, otherwise known as @thebookwrangler, put it beautifully on his Instagram page this week: “Books are banned for all kinds of reasons… but 8 out of 10 books on the American Library Association’s Most […]